jnmartin84/doom64-dc/README.md

 The build is only guaranteed to work on the following platform:
     Ubuntu 22.04

 It should work on most other Linux environments.
-It may or may not still be functional on Windows/Cygwin.
+The `wadtool` does not create working results on Cygwin anymore.
+Will look into that in the future.

 You will need a host/native GCC install and a full working Dreamcast/KallistiOS toolchain install (https://dreamcast.wiki/Getting_Started_with_Dreamcast_development).